cortexlabs/cortex/docs/deployments/request-handlers.md

 # Request handlers

-Request handlers are python files that can contain a `pre_inference` function and a `post_inference` function.
+Request handlers are Python files that can contain a `pre_inference` function and a `post_inference` function.
 Both functions are optional.
 Request handlers can be provided for `tensorflow` or `onnx` exported models.

-Global variables can be used and shared across functions safely because each replica handles one request at a time.
+Each replica handles one request at a time, so you can use global variables to share state between functions.

 ## Implementation